tom-jagus/tom-jagus/tools/stack.md

 - **GitHub CLI & Actions** — used to automate PRs, repo ops, and site/blog deployments in personal and client-facing projects

 I treat my tooling like any production system — composable, documented, and continuously improved.

+## 🧪 Scripting & Integration

+I rely heavily on scripting to automate data flows, integrate systems, and reduce manual effort across recurring tasks.
+My scripting environment spans multiple languages and platforms — all focused on portability, clarity, and real-world output.

+- **Python** — my primary language for scripting data pipelines, API connectors, web scraping, and file processing

+  - Often used in automation flows to extract data, reshape files, upload results, or trigger downstream tools

+- **Shell scripting (Bash & PowerShell)** — used for bootstrapping environments, managing config, orchestrating setup flows across Linux and Windows

+- **C# scripting (Tabular Editor)** — used for automating model changes, managing calculation groups, mass-editing metadata, and generating reusable DAX patterns

+- **REST API integration** — experience working with JSON, token-based authentication, and platform-specific APIs (e.g., ServiceNow, GitHub, OpenAI)

+  - Scripting API calls for data extraction, automation triggers, or status/reporting updates

+- **ServiceNow scripting & reporting** — building export flows, extracting reporting data, and automating performance analytics exports using the platform's scripting layer

+- **Data flow automation** — scripting ETL/ELT-like tasks across file systems, Excel, APIs, and databases — often bridging structured tools like Power BI with external logic

+My scripting focus is always on clarity, reuse, and versionability — not throwaway scripts, but modular tools that can scale or adapt as needed.

+## 📦 Data Modeling & Semantics

+Designing clean, scalable, and understandable semantic models is central to my work — whether for one-off reporting or enterprise-wide datasets.
+I treat the model layer as a critical interface between raw data and business value.

+- **Tabular Modeling** — experienced in building and maintaining semantic models using Power BI, Microsoft Fabric, and Tabular Editor

+  - Creating reusable measures, hierarchies, calculation groups, and KPI structures
+  - Managing relationships, normalization, and performance-optimized schema design
+  - Applying role-level security (RLS), perspectives, and documentation standards

+- **TMDL (Tabular Model Definition Language)** — used for versioning, deploying, and managing semantic models in source control

+  - Enabling clean diffing, rollbacks, collaboration, and CI/CD-style deployments
+  - Working with TMDL in both Tabular Editor and Microsoft Fabric environments

+- **Metadata & Governance** — I take a disciplined approach to model metadata

+  - Using consistent naming conventions, foldering, and descriptions
+  - Supporting documentation via scripting, metadata extraction, and alignment with stakeholders

+- **Measure Logic & Performance** — I build DAX that balances readability and performance
+  - Avoiding unnecessary dependencies or filters
+  - Using `CALCULATE`, `REMOVEFILTERS`, `VAR`, and iterator patterns effectively
+  - Validating assumptions with tools like DAX Studio and server timings

+For me, modeling isn’t just technical — it’s where context, logic, and usability come together.
+I build semantic layers that clarify, not complicate.